A “1031 exchange,” also known as a real estate exchange or a tax-deferred exchange, was created by the IRS in 1990.

 There are also certain time requirements that must be strictly followed.
 The identification period of the 1031 exchange begins the date the relinquished property is transferred (or deed recorded) and expires after 45 days.

 The exchange period begins on the date you transfer the relinquished property and ends after 180 days or earlier if tax returns for the taxable year in which the transfer occurred are submitted before those 180 days.

 That being said, it’s always wise to seek the services of a professional early on to avoid any costly mistakes when executing a 1031 exchange.

-Here are those rules again in a condensed list:
+Here are those 1031 exchange rules again in a condensed format:

 - the property must conduct business (e.g. investment property)

 - the exchange must occur in the allotted time frames